The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Some field trip opportunities and ideas are presented below.
 Several of these suggestions take advantage of the courthouse's immediate proximity to the Massachusetts State House, the Suffolk County Courthouse in Pemberton Square, and the Freedom Trail (the Freedom Trail can give students a broad view of colonial Boston and how the colony's struggles with Great Britain led directly to the drafting of the Massachusetts Constitution).

 The John Adams Courthouse offers free, guided tours for student groups.
-Tours generally take about one hour, and include visits to the modern courtroom where the Supreme Judicial Court Justices hear oral arguments and the historic courtroom where Chief Justice Oliver Wendell Holmes once presided.
+Tours generally take about one hour, and include visits to the Seven Justice Courtroom where the Supreme Judicial Court Justices hear oral arguments and the historic Holmes Courtroom where Chief Justice Oliver Wendell Holmes once presided.

 The courthouse contains two educational exhibits: John Adams: Architect of American Government (this exhibit focuses on the drafting of the influential Massachusetts Constitution) and Sacco and Vanzetti: Justice on Trial (this exhibit focuses on the history and legacy of this infamous case from the 1920s).